How You Can Help a Parent Quit Drinking

 According to a report done by the National Council on Alcoholism and Drug Dependency, more than 28 million Americans have seen the effects of alcohol abuse with a parent with more than 78 million Americans, or 43 percent of the adult population, being exposed to alcoholism in the family.
-Growing up in a family where one or both of the parents are alcoholic can prove to be so painful and emotionally traumatic that many years later the adult child will still be suffering from the scars.
-Frequently, as children they had to become “superchildren,” responsible for running the family, feeding their parents, while constantly living in fear of their parents.
+Growing up in a family where one or both of the parents are alcoholics can prove to be so painful and emotionally traumatic that many years later the adult child will still be suffering from the scars.
+Frequently, as children they had to become “super children,” responsible for running the family, and feeding their parents, while constantly living in fear of their parents.

 Characteristics: Are You an Adult Child of an Alcoholic?

 Several characteristics of adult children of alcoholics were outlined in 1983 by Dr. Janet Woititz ‘s Adult Children of Alcoholics: